 Usually, electric skateboards come with a 6-12 month warranty.
 I think a longer warranty is an indication that the company believes in its products.
 So, I’d stay away from little-known brands that offer no warranty on their boards.
 Or provide a warranty that covers 3 months or shorter.

 Some electric skateboard companies have generous return policies.
 Such companies handle repairs and parts or even product replacement without issues.
 But honestly, companies that are that caring are few and far between.

 A guy that rides with my hubby bought an electric board from Meepo.
 And while the board looked nice and all that, all he got was problems.

-The battery was noticeably defective, and cables were missing.
+The battery was noticeably defective, and the cables were missing.
 Good news: the board came with a 6-month manufacturer’s defects and workmanship warranty.
 Big problem — he couldn’t return the defective thing.

 Then there was dealing with Maria in customer support.
 Maria took forever to respond to customer queries and even longer to send parts.
 Overall, it was a bad experience even though Meepo is a well-known brand.

 Speaking of warranty, Koowheel DM3 Electric Longboard comes with a 2-year warranty.
 That’s about the longest warranty I’ve seen on an electric skateboard.

 So, make sure to buy only from companies that show genuine concern for their customers.
 Ask around the e-skate community on Reddit or wherever.

 Mistakes to Avoid When Buying an E-Skateboard: Conclusion

 While shopping for an electric skateboard certainly isn’t rocket science, it can be a confusing process.